Ragini24-creator/Tono/README.md

-# Tono 📝✨
+📝 Tono — Text Rephraser (MVP)

-**Tono** is an AI-powered a full-stack application that allows users to rephrases any input text into different tones and styles—such as formal, casual, professional, friendly, and more.
-It's ideal for content creators, marketers, developers, and anyone looking to instantly enhance their writing style.
+A full-stack web tool that allows users to rephrase input text in different tones — such as formal, casual, assertive, or professional.
+Built using the MERN stack, with optional OpenAI integration.

-> ⚠️ **Note:** This is a Minimum Viable Product (MVP).
-> Currently, I'm using a **fallback version** of the AI model for rephrasing to keep things lightweight and cost-efficient for MVP.
-In future versions, we plan to integrate more robust models and support dynamic tone expansion.
+⚠️ Note: This is an MVP version.
+AI integration is written but currently uses a fallback mode for demonstration.
+The actual OpenAI-powered response can be enabled with your own API key.
+See instructions below.

 ---